 - Sydney Axelrod (2013)

-The Fran Abrams Creative Writing Award was established in July 2010 to celebrate Abrams’ contributions to Montgomery County’s cultural community.
+The Fran Abrams Creative Writing Award was established in July 2010 to celebrate a high school student who excels in creative writing, as well as Fran Abrams’ contributions to Montgomery County’s cultural community.
 Former AHCMC Grants Director and Interim Public Art Trust Director, Abrams announced her retirement from AHCMC effective July 2010.
-During her nearly 10 years at AHCMC, Abrams oversaw the creation of Montgomery County’s first Cultural Plan, AHCMC’s 2007 Strategic Plan and served as the agency’s Interim Director.
-Abrams retired after 41 years of service to Montgomery County, including 10 years with the County Government, more than 20 years in non-profit organizations focused on early childhood education, arts and the environment.
+During her nearly 10 years at AHCMC, Abrams oversaw the creation of Montgomery County’s first Cultural Plan, AHCMC’s 2007 Strategic Plan, and served as the agency’s Interim Director.
+Abrams retired after 41 years of service to Montgomery County, including 10 years with the County Government and more than 20 years in non-profit organizations focused on early childhood education, arts, and the environment.

 Contribute to the fund